 As you know, Yoga is all about meditation and stretching of your body in different forms.
 Popular yoga poses like Kapalabhati Pranayama, Surya Namaskar (Sun Salutation), Bhujang asana (Cobra Pose), Dhanur asana (Bow Pose), and countless other effective yoga asanas help in reducing your weight as well as keeping your stress at bay.

-Meaning of Skull Shining Breathing Pranyama (Kapalbhati) in Yoga
+Meaning of Kapalabhati (Skull Shining) Breathing Pranayama in Yoga

 Performing Kapalbhati regularly, mainly influences the brain or any other spaces inside the head that lie under the skull.
 These organs are essentially connected to the back of the nose.